Homemade Asian pickled red onions

 • This pickled onion recipe yields 1/2 quart jar / 500ml jar

-• For a more concentrated flavor, let it rest in the fridge for 24 hours or longer.
+• For a more concentrated flavor, let it rest in the fridge for 2-3 days.

 🥣 Did you try this recipe?
 Let me know your thoughts in the comment below.